yanganto/near-staking-knd/docs/run-localnet.md

 release build.

 Next, start kuutamod in a **new terminal window** so you can run commands whilst hivemind is running.
-You will also need to `cd kuutamod` and run `nix --extra-experimental-features "nix-command flakes" develop`, if using nix, to get the dependencies in your `$PATH` in this new session.
+You will also need to `cd kuutamod` and run `nix develop`, if using nix to get the dependencies in your `$PATH` in this new session.
 Then:

 ```console
 $ cargo build